carjed/mutif-browser/README.md

 ## Usage Instructions

-A web interface for the mutif browser is available at *URL goes here*
+Most users will want to use the web interface, available at *https://carjed.shinyapps.io/mutif-browser*

+This will hopefully be hosted on a dedicated server in the future.

 To run the app on your own system, run the following command from an R session:
 `runGitHub("mutif-browser", "carjed")`